Gatlinburg, Tennessee: Fire of 1992

 On the night of July 14, 1992, Gatlinburg gained national attention when an entire city block burned to the ground due to faulty wiring in a light fixture.
 The Ripley's Believe It or Not! museum was consumed by the fire, along with an arcade, haunted house, and souvenir shop.
 The blaze was stopped before it could consume the adjacent 32-story Gatlinburg Space Needle.
 Known to locals as "Rebel Corner," the block was completely rebuilt and reopened to visitors in 1995.
 Few artifacts from the Ripley's Museum were salvaged, and those that survived are marked with that designation in the new museum.
 The fire prompted new downtown building codes and a new downtown fire station.
 Ripley's has caught fire twice since it reopened, once in 2000 and again in 2003.
 Both of those fires, coincidentally, were caused by faulty light fixtures.
 The 2000 fire caused no damage, and the 2003 fire was contained to the building's exterior, with the museum suffering minimal damage, primarily cosmetic.

 Fire of 2016

-Starting in the Great Smoky Mountains National Park at Chimney Tops, a moderately contained wildfire was compounded by very strong winds – with gusts recorded up to 87 mph – and extremely dry conditions due to drought, causing it to spread down into Gatlinburg, Pigeon Forge, Pittman Center, and other nearby areas.
+Starting in the Great Smoky Mountains National Park at Chimney Tops in November 2016, a moderately contained wildfire was compounded by very strong winds – with gusts recorded up to 87 mph – and extremely dry conditions due to drought, causing it to spread down into Gatlinburg, Pigeon Forge, Pittman Center, and other nearby areas.
 It forced mass evacuations, and Governor Bill Haslam ordered the National Guard to the area.
 The center of Gatlinburg's tourist district escaped heavy damage, but the surrounding wooded region was called "the apocalypse" by a fire department lieutenant.
 Approximately 14,000 people were evacuated that evening, more than 2,400 structures were damaged or destroyed, and damages totaled more than $500 million.
-Fourteen people died in the fires – some local citizens and some visiting tourists.
+Fourteen people died in the fires, including local citizens and visiting tourists.